 Mayor of New York City, Bill de Blasio cited rising sea levels, worsening rain and snow, flooding and much hotter temperatures over the years as a serious cause for concern.
 The city has been battered with hurricanes, cyclones, blizzards and scorching summers in recent years.
 While the city has been spending enormous amounts of money to prepare the infrastructure, so it can be safe during extreme weather events, there are far more issues to be worried about.
 Poor air quality has been a perennial problem.
 A multitude of new health problems have emerged over the years that are directly or indirectly caused by environment degradation.
 It is not just about climate change or global warming but also about industrial waste and how various byproducts of the oil industry wind up in various manufacturing chains, albeit the latter is not a part of the lawsuit, yet.

 The oil companies have said that they do enough on their own, voluntarily and as a part of their corporate social responsibility, to undo the damages and to limit the extent to which they facilitate climate change.
 The oil companies have apparently invested in various measures in good faith to make the world a much greener and safer place.
 However, if all the data is taken into consideration, climate change has only gotten worse and there doesn’t seem to be any respite in sight.
-It is hard to predict which way the case would swing.
+It is hard to predict which way the case would swing, like a Stockton Car Crash lawsuit.
 Quantifying the environmental impact of an industry or a specific oil company is hard but not impossible.
 One must wait and see if such acutely relevant data will be made available for the court to have a decisive reasoning.